precice/precice.github.io_old/04-resources.md

 [![Build Status](https://travis-ci.org/precice/precice.svg?branch=develop)](https://travis-ci.org/precice/precice)

 ## Downloads
 The sources are available via our [GitHub repository](https://github.com/precice/precice).
-You can download the current stable version using git:

-git clone git@github.com:precice/precice.git
+We recommend to use the latest release [v1.0.0](https://github.com/precice/precice/releases/tag/v1.0.0).

-Recent development takes place in the ```develop``` branch.
+Day-to-day development takes place in the ```develop``` branch.
 Official adapters are available under the [preCICE organization](https://github.com/precice).

 ## Wiki
 Please have a look at our [Wiki](https://github.com/precice/precice/wiki), where you can find lots of useful information.